Astrometry and Precise Radial Velocities Yield a Complete Orbital Solution for the Nearby Eccentric Brown Dwarf LHS 1610 b: Summary

 \section{Summary}

 We studied the LHS 1610 system, a nearby M5 dwarf ($d=9.7 \unit{pc}$) hosting a brown dwarf in a short period $P=10.6 \unit{day}$ eccentric ($e=0.37$) orbit.
-This system is the second closest M dwarf with a substellar companion and a Gaia two-body solution behind GJ 876, an M dwarf system hosting at least four known planets.
+This system is the second closest M dwarf with a substellar companion and a Gaia two-body solution behind GJ 876, an M dwarf system hosting at least four known planets, and LHS~1610~b is the most eccentric brown dwarf orbiting an M dwarf behind GJ 229 B.

-Jointly modeling the available RVs from HPF and TRES with the Gaia two-body solution, we are able to determine all of the orbital elements of LHS~1610~b.
-We obtain an orbital inclination of \resinc, resulting in a mass constraint of\resm, confirming the brown dwarf nature of the companion.
+Jointly modeling the available RVs from HPF and TRES with the Gaia two-body solution, we are able to make new estimates for all of the orbital elements of LHS~1610~b.
+We obtain an orbital inclination of \resinc, resulting in a mass estimate of \resm, confirming the brown dwarf nature of the companion.
 We highlight the discrepancy between the RV-only fit eccentricity ($e = 0.37$) and that of the Gaia two-body solution ($e = 0.52$).
-This discrepancy may impact the result of the joint fit, and we note the necessity to revisit this when the astrometric data are released in Gaia DR4.
+To account for this discrepancy, we include an uncertainty scaling factor in the astrometric covariance matrix that inflates the overall errors.
+We note the necessity to revisit this system when the astrometric data are released in Gaia DR4.

-We find that LHS~1610~b is the second most precisely known brown dwarf mass within 25 parsecs behind GJ 229 B, which is potentially an unresolved binary.
-It is also the most eccentric brown dwarf orbiting an M dwarf behind GJ 229 B.

-Due to LHS~1610~b's large radius and close-in orbit around a nearby mid M star, LHS~1610~b is a promising target for the detection of potential sub-Alfvénic star-companion interactions at a wide range of wavelengths.
+Due to LHS~1610~b's large radius and close-in orbit around its host star, LHS~1610~b is a promising target for the detection of potential sub-Alfvénic interactions at a wide range of wavelengths.
 Using the available TESS data, we derive a flare rate of $0.28 \pm 0.7 \unit{flares/day}$.
 When accounting for a flare energy cut-off ($E>10^{31.5}$), the subsequent flare rate places LHS 1610 among the high end for its rotation period amongst a volume-complete sample of mid-to-late M stars within 15pc from \cite{Medina2020} and \cite{Medina2022}.
-Within this sample, LHS 1610 is similar in spectral type, flare rate, and rotation period to Proxima Centauri and YZ Ceti, both of which have observed radio emission attributed to possible star-companion interactions.
+Within this sample, LHS 1610 is similar in spectral type, flare rate, and rotation period to Proxima Centauri and YZ Ceti, both of which have observed radio emission attributed to possible sub-Alfv\'enic interactions.
 Using the available TESS data for LHS 1610, we detected no significant phase-dependence of the flares, and highlight that additional data would be needed to decisively confirm or rule out such a dependence.